 The pro forma adjustments reflect the estimated amount to be paid in the special E&P distribution.
-The special E&P distribution, which is currently projected to be paid in the fourth quarter of 2012, combined with the corresponding adjustment to the conversion price of our 3.75% convertible senior notes, is expected to eliminate our "pre-REIT earnings and profits" which is our "earnings and profits" or "E&P" attributable to our and our predecessors' operations for taxable periods ending prior to January 1, 2013, the effective date of our REIT election.
-Based on an E&P study that we had performed in 2011 and 2012, this combined amount, after giving effect to our repurchase of 5,000,000 shares of common stock from TRT Holdings, is currently estimated to be \$432.5 million.
-The determination of our E&P is based on applicable tax principles and will not bear a correlation to book basis retained earnings, or the retained earnings shown in our June 30, 2012 balance sheet, because of differences that exist between tax and book income and expenses.
-Based on our estimates of E&P, and provided that we obtain a ruling from the IRS in the form anticipated, (i) we expect to distribute an estimated \$333.5 million in the special E&P distribution and (ii) approximately \$99 million will be deemed distributed to the holders of our convertible notes in connection with the adjustment to the conversion price of the convertible notes pursuant to the anti-dilution features of the notes.
+The special E&P distribution, which is currently projected to be paid in the fourth quarter of 2012, combined with the corresponding adjustment to the conversion price of our 3.75% convertible notes, is expected to eliminate our "pre-REIT earnings and profits" which is our "earnings and profits" or "E&P" attributable to our and our predecessors' operations for taxable periods ending prior to January 1, 2013, the effective date of our REIT election.
+Based on an E&P study that we had performed in 2011 and 2012, this combined amount is currently estimated to be \$432.5 million.
+The determination of our E&P is based on applicable tax principles and will not bear a correlation to book basis retained earnings, or the retained earnings shown in our March 31, 2012 balance sheet, because of differences that exist between tax and book income and expenses.
+Based on our estimates of E&P, and provided that we obtain a ruling from the IRS in the form anticipated, (i) we expect to distribute an estimated \$340.5 million in the special E&P distribution and (ii) approximately \$92 million will be deemed distributed to the holders of our convertible notes in connection with the adjustment to the conversion price of the convertible notes pursuant to the anti-dilution features of the notes.

-The special E&P distribution will be comprised of cash or our common stock, at each stockholder's election, subject to a cap on the total amount of cash of 20% of the amount of the special E&P distribution.
-Assuming that the 20% cap applies, the special E&P distribution is expected to consist of \$66.7 million in cash and \$266.8 million in shares of our common stock.
-The actual number of shares of our common stock distributed as the stock portion of the E&P distribution will be determined by dividing the dollar value of the stock portion by the average closing price per share of our common stock on the NYSE during a three-day period following the deadline for stockholder elections.
+The special E&P distribution will be comprised of cash or our common stock, at each shareholder's election, subject to a cap on the total amount of cash of 20% of the amount of the special E&P distribution.
+Assuming that the 20% cap applies, the special E&P distribution is expected to consist of \$68.1 million in cash and \$272.4 million in shares of our common stock.
+The actual number of shares of our common stock distributed as the stock portion of the E&P distribution will be determined by dividing the dollar value of the stock portion by the average price of our common stock during a three-day period following the deadline for shareholder elections.
 We expect to receive a private letter ruling from the IRS that both the cash and stock components of the special E&P distribution will be treated as a taxable distribution, provided that the cap on cash will be no less than 20% of the amount of the special E&P distribution, in accordance with IRS practice.

 The effect of the stock portion of the special E&P distribution has been reflected as a decrease in retained earnings and an increase to common stock and additional paid-in capital.
 The assumed number of new shares issued is added to the weighted average number of shares outstanding for the periods reported.
-For purposes of the pro forma adjustment to weighted average shares outstanding, an assumed ex-dividend trading price of \$31.08 was used (based on our trading price of \$38.56 as of June 29, 2012 and an estimated per-share dividend amount of \$7.48).
+For purposes of the pro forma adjustment to weighted average shares outstanding, an assumed ex-dividend trading price of \$23.84 was used (based on our trading price of \$30.80 as of March 31, 2012 and an estimated per-share dividend amount of \$6.96).
 The impact to diluted weighted average shares outstanding is immaterial.